project-imas/app-password/README.md

 ```

 The code for showing a password verification screen would look very similar.
 Perform any required actions in the action method you provide, including dismissing the view.

+## Sample App

+The sample application demonstrates the use of the different password view modes, as well as its use with [SecureFoundation](https://github.com/project-imas/securefoundation) which provides additional levels of data protection.